ivanmirandaortega/ivanmirandaortega/README.md

 # Ivan Miranda Ortega | Software Engineer 👋

-My name is Ivan and I am a software developer with a background in web design.
-As a first-generation Latino immigrant, I’ve learned to overcome most of my struggles by becoming resourceful, curious, and resilient.
-Growing up in both an impoverished rural rancho in México and a low-income inner-city neighborhood in South Central Los Angeles has empowered me to solve problems from different perspectives.
-I like to leverage design and technology in order to find innovative solutions that positively impact society.
+I am a full-stack software engineer with a background in web design and a drive to create innovative user friendly technology.
+My passion for harnessing tech and design has empowered me to develop my skills to build tools and services that produce exceptional products.
+My strengths with empathy, creativity, and attention to detail amplifies human-centered approaches while delivering vital business needs.

 - 🔭 I’m currently working on front end development